symplegma/sde/README.md

 # sde
-A simple GUI for climax and related components
+A simple GUI for climax and related components for symplegma